saikast/Stack-Overflow-Survey-Analysis---2022/README.md

 **Conclusion**:

 The Stack Overflow Survey 2022 reveals IT sector language preferences and high-earning programming languages.
 Nonetheless, pay is affected by the experience, job position, and sector.
 To maximize earnings, professionals must learn new programming languages and technologies.
 A strategy and market analysis are required before deciding on a programming language.

+**Licensing, Authors, Acknowledgements**:

+Data is obtained from StackOverflow - [link](https://insights.stackoverflow.com/survey)

+This database - The Public 2022 Stack Overflow Developer Survey Results - is made available under the Open Database License (ODbL): http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/